carbon-design-system/carbon-website-archive/src/content/getting-started/developers/other-frameworks.md

 ---
 label: Getting Started
 title: Developers
-tabs: ['Vanilla', 'React', 'Angular', 'Other']
+tabs: ['Vanilla', 'React','Angular', 'Other Frameworks']
 ---

+<page-intro>The Carbon Design System supports vanilla js, React and Angular as core parts of the product.
+But you can still build components even if you're using a different framework.</page-intro>

+## Development options

+**Using just the styles**

-<page-intro>The Carbon team currently supports vanilla js, React and Angular.
-Developers wanting to use another framework can can follow the instructions for the [Vanilla](/getting-started/developers/vanilla) library to access the styles and build out their own components.</page-intro>
+Developers wanting to build in different ways follow the instructions for the [Vanilla](/getting-started/developers/vanilla) library to access the styles and build out their own components.

-## Development

 **Wrapping a component with a JavaScript framework of your choice**